aseio6668/Myndra/docs/quick_start.md

-# Quick Start Guide - Pomegranate Programming Language
+# Quick Start Guide - Myndra Programming Language

-Welcome to Pomegranate!
+Welcome to Myndra!
 This guide will get you up and running with the most innovative programming language of 2025.

 ## Installation